Shivamkanse2104/Infosys-milestone/README.md

 guys kindly mention ur names while text, so that is easy to identify you for data collection , sir has mentioned some websites. hope I shared everything what sir has told...

+ok.This is Tejaswi. my work is to collect the data set and preprocess it.i have exam on Monday. is that okay if I do my work on monday.